SebWouters/CheMPS2/FILES.md

 calculation in [tests/test8.cpp.in](tests/test8.cpp.in) with in addition the calculation of the CASPT2 variational second order correction energy.

+[tests/test15.cpp.in](tests/test15.cpp.in) is a copy of the CASSCF calculation in [tests/test9.cpp.in](tests/test9.cpp.in) with in addition the calculation of the CASPT2 variational second order correction energy in the localized (i.e. not pseudocanonical) basis.

 [tests/matrixelements/CH4.STO3G.FCIDUMP](tests/matrixelements/CH4.STO3G.FCIDUMP)
 contains the matrix elements for test3 and test11.